MyFakeIT/FakeIT/How-To's/Viber/How to Block Viber Ads.md

    - Alternatively, use **Cloudflare’s 1.1.1.1 for Families** (DNS: `1.1.1.2` and `1.0.0.2`).
 3. **Enable Content Blockers in Safari** (for Viber Web):
    - Use Safari with a content blocker like **1Blocker** or **AdBlock Plus**.
-   - Add the domains from [hosts.txt](hosts.txt) to the custom blocklist in the blocker’s settings.
+   - Add the domains from [hosts.txt](hosts.txt) (starting from the first `127.0.0.1` line, excluding the note at the top) to the custom blocklist in the blocker’s settings.
+Only copy the domain names.
 4. **Restart Viber**:
    - Close and reopen Viber.